MatthieuLeNozach/nbm-demo-fork/BIOACC_DEV_IA_CONTRIBUTING.md

 <br>
 <br>

-This will create you a development branch if it does not already exist.
+When creating the MR, there is a possibility to create an associate branch.
+Create the branch if it does not exist.

+**If you are a developer, please create the merge request from the dev branch.**
+**If you are a bioaccoustician, please create the merge request from the AI branch.**

+This created branch is a copy of the last points/improvements/developments reached by the origin branch ("dev" or "AI").

-## Third step : Pull the branch, develop and push
+## Third step : Go to your development environment

+Go to your VSCode or other code editor.

+First : git checkout "the branch that you have created for your merge request" Optionnal : if it has been a while that you have created the merge request or someone else work on the same issue you do (not good) :
+Pull the origin branch ("dev" or "AI")

+Second : Develop, add, modify, delete, change everything you need to have a working functionnality

+Third : this is git flow (git add then git commit and finally git push (to the good branch))

-Then it is git flow as explained here :
+For those who are not used to git, part of the flow is explained here :
 <br>
 <br>
 <br> ![git_operations](/uploads/dc22b4838d6fc0ba7cb5cec4ef6fb9ff/git_operations.png)